THINK AGAIN | Building Transformation

 - Wednesday, December 25 through Sunday, January 5, 2020

-Beginning Monday, January 6, 2020, the Library will be open with a reduced schedule on Mondays and Wednesdays, 9:30 am - 8:30 pm.
+Beginning Monday, January 6, 2020, the Library will be open with a reduced schedule on Mondays and Wednesdays, 9:30 am - 8:30 pm, with the exception of Monday holidays.
+On those weeks, the Library will be open on Tuesday, 9:30 am - 8:30 pm.

 Should you want to look into canceling or changing your hold pick-up location during these dates, please speak with a staff member.